 The system of electronic traffic tickets, better known as e-ticketing, is a speedier, safer, and more accurate way to write warning and traffic tickets.
 The speed of the process affects officer and public safety.
 “The more time a police officer spends in writing out a ticket, the larger the window of opportunity for a moving vehicle to hit the stopped squad car,” said Commander Jason Williams, Bellwood, lll.
 Police.

 Writing tickets by hand leads to the potential for illegible handwriting, making it difficult for department clerks to decipher information when processing tickets.
 Williams has heard more than one traffic court judge complain that they could not read what was written on the ticket.

 In addition, it’s possible for officers to make mistakes in writing information from a driver’s license or vehicle registration to the ticket, including transposing numbers.
 In fairness, a lot of attention-dividing activities, including officer safety, take place while writing a ticket during a traffic stop.

-– ReportBeam enables agencies to create Electronic Forms™ that are an exact replica (or complete re-design) of any agency form/document, including warning and traffic tickets.
-Workflow and Approvals
+Electronic Forms – ReportBeam enables agencies to create Electronic Forms™ that are an exact replica (or complete re-design) of any agency form/document, including warning and traffic tickets.

 The training for officers is relatively short.
 The Cook County Clerk’s Office provided the training for supervisors as well as select officers.
 The training program was developed as a train-the-trainer program, whereas officers trained by the Clerk’s Office, would train their fellow officers.
 Within two weeks, the training for all department officers and clerks was complete, the hardware and software testing was complete, and the system was operational on the street.